ARMmbed/mbed-cli/README.md

 #### Forking workflow

 Git enables asymmetric workflow where the publish/push repository might be different than the original ("origin") one.
-This allows new revisions to land in a fork repository, while still maintaining association with the original repository.
+This allows new revisions to land in a fork repository, while maintaining association with the original repository.

 To achieve this, first import an mbed OS program or mbed OS itself and then associate the push remote with your fork, e.g: